 Her certifications include STAR Behavioral Health (Tiers 1 & 2), Tricare Fundamentals, Army Family Team Building Program Net Trainer Online (Levels 1 & 2), and Applied Suicide Intervention Skills Training (ASIST).

-Maddie Farris serves as Operation: Job Ready Veterans Office Manager.
+Maddie Farris serves as Operation: Job Ready Veterans Human Resource Manager.
 She has served in the Indiana Army National Guard for over 11 years, just recently reenlisted, and plans to continue her military career until retirement.
-Throughout most of her military career she has been attached to an aviation unit, and has completed two overseas tours, one in Kuwait and one in Cuba while holding a Secret Security Clearance.
-Maddie has also been a military dependent, and follows in both of her parents footsteps, who combined have over 25 years of service.
+Throughout most of her military career, she has been attached to an aviation unit and has completed two overseas tours, one in Kuwait and one in Cuba while holding a Secret Security Clearance.
+Maddie has also been a military dependent and follows in both of her parent’s footsteps, who combined have over 25 years of service.

 Additionally, Maddie has over 11 years of human resources experience, with special emphasis in finance.
 She is currently pursuing a Bachelor of Arts in Psychology, with a Minor in Sociology from IUPUI.

 She is currently a member of VFW Post #261, where she is currently in the officer positions of trustee and guard.
 When she is away from the office, you can generally find Maddie volunteering at her post, cooking in her kitchen, traveling, tending to her garden, spending time with friends, or shopping online.

 Beverly Fitch served seven and a half years in the United States Army Reserve and twelve and a half years in the Active Guard Reserves.
 After retiring from the Army Reserve, Beverly pursued an Advanced Certificate in Baking and Pastry at Washburne Culinary School in Chicago, IL.
 While pursuing her certificate, she volunteered at Helping Hands, where she helped cognitively delayed adults train for the Special Olympics.